bscw21027/password_generator/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 # Acknowledgments
-- The calculator app is built using the Python programming language.
+- The Password Generator app is built using the Python programming language.
 - The project structure and code organization are inspired by best practices for Python projects.

 # Contact